rsathishkumar-2697/Header_14-Main/README.md

-# Project Name

-Clone the Figma design using HTML and CSS
+# Clone the Figma design using HTML and CSS

 Open [[http://127.0.0.1:5500/index.html](http://127.0.0.1:5500/index.html)]. to view it in your browser.